aeternity/protocol/consensus/miner_signalled_consensus.md

   restart - as distinct persisted chain forks may have distinct consensus protocols at the same height.

+In order to enable non-mutually authorized channel transactions to be included on chain with mutually-authorized-agreed-offline payload, channel transactions valid under the current consensus protocol must be valid also under the proposed new consensus protocol.

 ## (possible) Future extensions

 ### Simultaneous consensus proposals